Qatar diplomatic crisis: Other countries

-In the Country Reports on Terrorism released by US Department of state on March 2022, CT cooperation signed in 2017 by Qatar included the participation of the United States and Qatar on terrorist screening and aviation security.
+According to the Country Reports on Terrorism released by the US Department of State in March 2022, counterterrorism cooperation signed in 2017 by Qatar included the participation of the United States and Qatar on terrorist screening and aviation security.
 In 2019, the Qatari government drafted new AML/CFT legislation, which was finalized and passed into law on September 11, 2019 which stated that Qatar maintains an inter-agency National Anti-Terrorism Committee (NATC) composed of representatives from more than 10 government agencies.
-The NATC is tasked with formulating Qatar’s CT policy, ensuring inter-agency coordination, fulfilling Qatar’s obligations to counter terrorism under international conventions, and participating in multilateral conferences on terrorism.
+The NATC is tasked with formulating Qatar's CT policy, ensuring inter-agency coordination, fulfilling Qatar's obligations to counter terrorism under international conventions, and participating in multilateral conferences on terrorism.
 U.S. officials met regularly with the chairman of the NATC to discuss implementation of the CT MOU and overall CT cooperation.
 The Qatar State Security Bureau (SSB) maintained an aggressive posture toward monitoring internal terrorism-related activities.
 Qatar is a member of MENAFATF.
 FIU, known as the Qatar Financial Information Unit, is a member of the Egmont Group.
-Qatar is also a member of the Defeat-ISIS Coalition’s CIFG and the TFTC.
-In collaboration with other TFTC member states, Qatar in 2019 imposed one round of sanctions against individuals and entities affiliated with the Iranian regime’s terror-support networks in the region.
+Qatar is also a member of the Defeat-ISIS Coalition's CIFG and the TFTC.
+In collaboration with other TFTC member states, Qatar in 2019 imposed one round of sanctions against individuals and entities affiliated with the Iranian regime's terror-support networks in the region.
 Qatar continued to maintain restrictions, imposed in 2017, on the overseas activities of Qatari charities, requiring all such activity to be conducted through one of two approved charities in an effort to better monitor charitable giving for terrorist financing abuse.

 The Syrian Coalition of Revolutionary and Opposition Forces said "Syria is awaiting a more active Arab role that will contribute to putting an end to the nearly 10-year suffering of the Syrian people; help the Syrian people achieve their aspirations for freedom and independence; getting rid of the murderous Assad regime and Iranian sectarian militias; and putting an end the Iranian subversive project in Syria and the region."

+The UK Financial Conduct Authority issued a notice against Banque Havilland for its manipulative trading strategies and imposed a fine of £10 million.
+The Luxembourg-based bank and its ex-employees were found involved in a 2017 plan to devalue the currency of Qatar.
+A former analyst with the bank, Vladimir Bolelyy, created a document that involved the plot to target Qatar's financial system in 2017.
+Bolelyy and the former London CEO, Edmund Rowland, were responsible for disseminating the document.
+A copy of the document was also sent to a representative of the Abu Dhabi sovereign wealth fund.
+The Emirates was closely connected to the owner of Banque Havilland, David Rowland.
+He was deeply involved with the UAE President Mohammed bin Zayed, who was referred to as "The Boss" by the bank employees.
+In January 2023, the FCA also banned and fined Edmund Rowland, Vladimir Bolelyy and a former senior manager David Weller.